maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This indicates that the PRINT statement consists of the statement keyword `PRINT` followed by zero or more optional expressions separated by nothing, a semicolon, or a comma.
 The *exp* indicates that any expression type may be used, numeric or string.

-Note that the line number is not indicated at the front, nor are the `\<return\>` or `\<enter\>` at the end, as these are assumed to be in the source code you provide.
+Note that the line number is not indicated at the front, nor are the `<return>` or `<enter>` at the end, as these are assumed to be in the source code you provide.

 <!-- TOC --><a name="some-underlying-concepts"></a>
 ## Some underlying concepts

 Programming languages, in general, use English language words and common mathematical symbols to describe a number of instructions that will be carried out in order to produce a desired result.
 This textual description is known as the *source code*.
 These instructions have to be converted into an internal format that the computer understands, as opposed to the source code which is designed to be understood by humans.
 The result of the conversion is the *machine code* or *p-code* depending on how the system works.
 This internal language can then be *executed*, or in BASIC lingo, *run*.

 Like most computer languages, BASIC has a number of **keywords** that are reserved by the language.
+These keywords perform various actions.
 In BASIC, the list of keywords is normally static, meaning that users cannot add new keywords or modify the actions of existing ones.
 This contrasts with programming languages like ALGOL which were based around the idea of creating new keywords in code.
 As new keywords cannot be created in most BASIC dialects, BASIC tends to have many more reserved keywords than other languages in order to ensure the functionality you need is present.

 In BASIC, the series of instructions that makes up the program are known as **statements**.
 A statement consists of a keyword and then zero or more **expressions**.
 Only certain keywords can appear at the front of a statement, others only as part of an expression.
-To confuse matters, the subset of keywords that can appear at the front are often referred to as "statements" as well, while other dialects refer to these special keywords simply as "keywords".
+To confuse matters, the subset of keywords that can appear at the front are often referred to as "statements" as well, while other dialects refer to these special keywords simply as "keywords" (Univac calls them "instruction words").
 To avoid confusion, this manual will use the term **statement keywords** for this subset of reserved words and to clearly separate the concept of a statement from the keywords that define them.

-In most dialects, a subset of the statement keywords can only be used in certain circumstances and are known as **commands**.
-Commands *are* statements, and both commands and other statement keywords can be used *in* statements.
+In most dialects, a subset of the statement keywords can only be used in certain circumstances.
+These are known as **commands**.
+Commands *are* statements, and like other statement keywords, commands are normally followed by zero or more expressions to produce a complete statement.

 The purpose of an **expression** is to provide data to be acted on by the statements.
 There are many different types of expressions and much of a program's complexity is found within them.
 The primary types of expressions are classified by type: